TaszidChowdhury/transaction-fraud-detection-ml/README.md

 - `src/metrics.py` exports standardized metrics and a tidy CSV ready for BI tools.
 - `reports/` collects artifacts (JSON, CSV, PNG figures) for stakeholder-facing outputs.

+---

+## Figure explanations

+### amount_distribution.png
+- Shows how much people usually spend per transaction.
+Most are small-to-medium amounts, with a long tail of big purchases and a few outliers.

+### fraud_rate_by_merchant_category.png
+- Compares the share of fraudulent transactions by category.
+Riskier categories (like electronics, travel, digital goods) tend to have higher bars.

+### fraud_rate_by_time_of_day.png
+- Shows when fraud happens more often.
+Evenings and nights typically have higher fraud rates than mornings/afternoons.

+### fraud_rate_by_location.png
+- Highlights locations with higher fraud rates.
+Some regions (e.g., certain states) appear riskier than others.

+### heatmap_amount_deciles_time.png
+- A grid of fraud rate by amount bucket (low to high) and time of day.
+Darker cells mean higher risk—fraud increases for higher amounts and tends to be higher later in the day.

+### roc_curve_logreg_vs_tree.png
+- Compares model ability to distinguish fraud from normal transactions.
+Curves closer to the top-left are better; the area under each curve (AUC) summarizes overall performance.
+The higher curve is the stronger model.